sjanahan/tech-rough-draft/00-driving-large-project.md

-# How to keep a complex, multi-team project moving forward?
+# How do I keep a complex, multi-team project moving forward?

 ## Background
 Hi y'all, I'm Janahan Sivaraman and I'm a Staff Software Engineer